egemenimre/opticks/docs/models/sharpness.md

 While MTF can be defined for just the optics and the detector of an imager in a narrow sense, other factors such as vibrations (usually called jitter) can be modelled as an MTF contributor.
 All MTF contributors are combined to generate the system MTF, representing how well the input frequency be reproduced in the final image.
 100% MTF would mean that the scene would be perfectly reproduced in the image.

-While MTF can be evaluated as a single value for a single input line frequency, it is more useful to evaluate it as the plot of possible line frequencies, starting from low frequencies (usually corresponding to high MTF values) to higher frequencies (usually with decreasing MTF values), all the way to the Nyquist limit of the detector, which sets the practical limit of the resolution.
+Even though MTF can be evaluated as a single value for a single input line frequency, it is more useful to evaluate it as the plot of possible line frequencies, starting from low frequencies (usually corresponding to high MTF values) to higher frequencies (usually with decreasing MTF values), all the way to the Nyquist limit of the detector, which sets the practical limit of the resolution.
 The following plot shows the Optics, Detector and the resulting Imager MTF decrease with the increasing input line frequency, as well as the Nyquist limit.

 ![Static MTF](images/static_mtf.png "Sample MTF plot")